A Country Heritage

 Of course it wasn’t all play-time!
 Besides our regular Saturday morning house-cleaning chores there was always plenty of gardening to do – beans, zucchini, blueberries, and tomatoes to pick, flowerbeds to weed and the lawn to mow.
 Not to mention freezing and canning!
 Applesauce, peaches, tomatoes, green beans, beets and corn.

 Our father grew up on a working farm and when we were children our grandfather still grew acres of sweet corn.
 Late in the summer there was always a corn-harvesting day.
 All the aunts, uncles and cousins gathered at the Chittick farm.
 I can still see my grandpa riding in on his tractor with wagonloads of sweet corn.
 It was always our job as kids to husk that corn with the men.
 In the woodshed by the barn there were large washtubs of water – boiling, cool and icy – to blanch the corn.
 Then the women cut the corn off the cobs, ready for freezing.
-The best part was the picnic lunch!
+The best part was the picnic lunch on the farmhouse lawn!
 There were probably hamburgers or hotdogs, but what I remember are the corn fritters my grandma made, piles of corn on the cob and thick slices of fresh tomato.

 Country Store Beginings